exitus1/Video-Scripts/proposal.md

 ## Who?

-Work is done by myself, Exitus.
+Exitus.
 I have been a Decred advocate and Stakeholder for over 3 years.
+Please check the Decred YouTube Channel to see content from Phase 1 that I created.

+Checkmate.
+I recruited Checkmate for Phase 2 to help me with writing some scripts, and as someone I could just bounce ideas and get feedback from on an on-going basis.

 ## Metrics from Phase 1